 Clearly, Goldman Sachs interviewers are interested in your motivation to join the industry (beyond the high salary), so you should plan to answer this question at some point during your interview rounds.
 Here’s an example to help you prepare:

 Sample answer: “Back in high school, we had a class project where we invested a set amount of imaginary money into different stocks to learn about basic finance.
-I got completely sucked into the project and ended up obsessing over it, even though I made some risky investments and ultimately ended the semester on a loss.
+I got completely sucked into the project and ended up obsessing over it, even though I made some risky investments and ultimately ended the semester at a loss.
 Since then I’ve studied financial trends and started investing real money, while pursuing my finance & economics degree, followed by my internship.

 I’ve remained just as passionate about finance and investing as I was in the 10th grade.
-That’s why I’m looking for a position in Investor Relations, where I can dive deep into the earnings and financial performance of companies, while working hand in hand with other passionate investors.”
+That’s why I’m looking for a position in Investor Relations, where I can dive deep into the earnings and financial performance of companies while working hand in hand with other passionate investors.”

 The question “why Goldman Sachs?” accounted for 13% of reported behavioral questions at the company.
 Your interviewers will want to know what made you choose Goldman Sachs specifically, over other investment banking giants like JP Morgan or Morgan Stanley.

-Of course, you’ll need to examine your personal reasons for joining this company, but we'll give you an example of a good answer to get you started.
+Of course, you’ll need to examine your reasons for joining this company, but we'll give you an example of a good answer to get you started.
 For more detailed information on how to answer this question, take a look at this guide.

 Sample answer: “I want to work at Goldman Sachs for two main reasons: